hahakumquat/hahakumquat.github.io/_posts/2018-01-04-probabilistic-regression.md

 - "probability"
 ---

-In my <a class="link" href="{{ page.previous.url }}">last post</a>, I discussed the mathematical intuition behind the linear regression.
 Today, we look at the regression under a probabilistic modeling context that help us understand the reasons behind the least squares loss function.

 Recall that in linear regression, we assume that our data is a linear combination of weights and our feature vector with an prepended bias term: